 LICQual Level 6 Diploma in Aging and Nutrition (Dip Aging and Nutrition)

-The LICQual Level 6 Diploma in Ageing and Nutrition (Dip Ageing and Nutrition) is an advanced qualification designed for health and nutrition professionals seeking to specialise in the nutritional care of older adults.
+The LICQual Level 6 Diploma in Aging and Nutrition (Dip Aging and Nutrition) is an advanced qualification designed for health and nutrition professionals seeking to specialise in the nutritional care of older adults.
 This diploma provides learners with in-depth knowledge of age-related physiological changes, nutritional requirements, and strategies to support healthy ageing.
 Learners will develop the skills needed to assess, plan, and implement evidence-based nutritional interventions that enhance the health, wellbeing, and quality of life of older adults.

 This qualification is not intended for beginners.
 It is specifically tailored for learners who already possess professional experience in healthcare, nutrition, or allied disciplines and who are motivated to expand their expertise, improve leadership skills, and advance their Continuing Professional Development (CPD).
 Through this course, learners will gain the knowledge and practical tools required to deliver high-quality nutritional care, evaluate current research, and make informed decisions in a variety of care settings.